timshell/timshell.github.io/about.md

 image:
   feature:
 ---
-I am an undergraduate student at Swarthmore College, where I study currently spending the 2016 - 2017 academic year at the University of Oxford.
+I'm usually an undergraduate student at Swarthmore College, but I'm currently spending the 2016 - 2017 academic year abroad at the University of Oxford.
 I study computer science, mathematics, and philosophy.

 Outside of the classroom I am a <a href="https://www.tfrrs.org/athletes/4985618.html">competitive distance runner</a>, an <a href="/books">avid reader</a>, and an obnoxious Texan.